stashed/docs/docs/guides/latest/batch-backup/overview.md

 ## Next Steps

-1. See a step by step guide to backup volumes of Workloads [here](/docs/guides/latest/backup-multiple-target/workloads.md).
+1. See a step by step guide to backup StatefulSet application data [here](/docs/guides/latest/batch-backup/batch-backup.md)
-2. See a step by step guide to backup volumes of workloads and PVC [here](/docs/guides/latest/backup-multiple-target/volumes.md).